JuliaLang/www.julialang.org/jsoc/index.md

 You can see previous Summer of Code projects at the [Archive page](/jsoc/archive/) and details around the mentoring process on the [Mentors page](/jsoc/mentors/).

-## Hear from some of our past GSoC students
+## Hear from some of our past GSoC contributors

 ~~~
 <iframe width="100%" height="500" src="https://www.youtube-nocookie.com/embed/8lSB666bigw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>